Thiourea dioxide

 Thiourea dioxide or thiox is an organosulfur compound that is used in the textile industry.
 It functions as a reducing agent.
-It is a white solid, and exhibits tautomerism.
+It is a white solid, and exhibits tautomerism in solution.

 Structure

-The structure of thiourea dioxide depends on its environment.
-Crystalline and gaseous thiourea dioxide adopts a structure with C2v symmetry.
+Crystalline and gaseous thiourea dioxide adopts a C2v-symmetric structure.
 Selected bond lengths: S-C = 186, C-N = 130, and S-O = 149 pm.
 The sulfur center is pyramidal.
-The C-S bond length is more similar to that of a single bond.
+The C-S bond length is close to that of a single bond.
 For comparison, the C=S bond in thiourea is 171 pm.
-The long C-S bond indicates the absence of C=S character.
 Instead the bonding is described with a significant contribution from a dipolar resonance structure with multiple bonding between C and N. One consequence of this bonding is the planarity of the nitrogen centers.
 In the presence of water or DMSO, thiourea dioxide converts to the tautomer, a sulfinic acid, (H2N)HN=CS(O)(OH), named formamidine sulfinic acid.

 Synthesis

 Thiourea dioxide was first prepared in 1910 by the English chemist Edward de Barry Barnett.

 Thiourea dioxide is prepared by the oxidation of thiourea with hydrogen peroxide.